DorotaMoravcikova/generative_agents/course/COURSE_GUIDE.md

 ## Course Guide

-> **Working in pairs.** You will work in dyads.
-Submit one answer template per pair with both names.
-You are encouraged to divide the work but both partners should understand all exercises.
+> **Working in pairs.** You are expected to work in dyads, but each student submits individually and will be assessed on their own understanding.
 ---

 ## Overview